tahmidbintaslim/tahmidbintaslim/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-Hello!
-I'm Tahmid Bin Taslim Rafi, a dynamic and results-driven professional specializing in Data Science and Software Engineering.
-With a Bachelor's degree in Information Technology, majoring in Data Science from Stamford International University, I bring a project-based approach to Web Development and a research-driven methodology to Data Science.

-My journey in the IT industry since 2018 has been marked by a diverse range of experiences across various domains, where I have honed my skills in both front-end and back-end technologies.
-I am proficient in:

-Web Development: Expertise in CSS & SASS Design Frameworks, PHP, JavaScript (including frameworks like React, Angular, and Vue.js), and Node.js.
-Database Management: Skilled in SQL, NoSQL, MongoDB, and PostgreSQL, ensuring robust and scalable database solutions.
-Data Science & Machine Learning: Proficient in Python Libraries, R, MATLAB, and Scala, with a strong ability to translate data insights into actionable business strategies.
-I am passionate about leveraging my technical skills to solve complex problems and create innovative solutions.
-My goal is to continuously evolve in the ever-changing landscape of technology and contribute meaningfully to my organization's success.

-I am eager to connect with like-minded professionals and organizations where I can bring my unique blend of skills to the table.
-Let's collaborate to drive technological advancements and achieve new heights!
+I'm Tahmid Bin Taslim Rafi, a Data Science and Software Engineering enthusiast with a Bachelor's degree in Information Technology from Stamford International University.
+With over four years of experience navigating the complexities of web development and data science, I've developed a deep understanding of technologies ranging from CSS & SASS, PHP, JavaScript frameworks like React, Angular, and Vue.js, to Node.js for backend solutions.
+My expertise extends to database management with SQL, NoSQL, MongoDB, and PostgreSQL, alongside a strong foundation in Python, R, MATLAB, and Scala for data analysis and machine learning.
+I'm passionate about leveraging this diverse skill set to solve challenging problems, drive innovation, and contribute to the success of my team and projects.
+I'm keen to connect with professionals and organizations looking to make a significant impact through technology.

 <h3 align="left">Connect with me:</h3>